The-Deepak-Pandey/OOPs_phodenge/README.md

 - <b>Public :</b>  data & methods accesible to everyone

 - <b>Protected :</b>  data & methods accesible inside & to its derived classes

+## Encapsulation -

+Encapsulation is `wrapping up` of data and member functions into a single unit called class.